kujeger/flatpak-gog/README.md

 `./maker.sh ~/Downloads/gog_baldur_s_gate_2_enhanced_edition_2.6.0.11.sh`

-which will extract the complete installer and tar it up in ~/tmp/gogextract and also create a new json in the current dir based on the com.gog.Template.json file, with a name like gen_com.gog.BaldursGate2EnhancedEdition.json .
+which will create a new json in the current dir based on the com.gog.Template.json file, with a name like gen_com.gog.BaldursGate2EnhancedEdition.json .

 You can then build it and export it into a flatpak repo thus: